Physical Spirituality

 Relinquishing expectations of graduating to a separate non-material world after death does not necessarily imply an absence of post-mortal spiritual participation.
 The material world hosts pattern and serial meaning in vast profundity whether we are alive or dead.
 As living beings we are both architective processional organisms and visages of the cosmic connective system, enjoying both architective and connective meaning in materiality (though our connective appreciation is largely eclipsed by the architective dominion).
 Our bodily deaths (and those of every architective organism) involve only the end of our personal architective narratives and sentience, while our connective participation and sentience may continue, free of the architective dominion, as a visage of the cosmic connective system.

-The ideas of connectivity and architectivity allow the human spiritual ambition to be satisfied by emergent material concepts, such as the Cosmic and Planetary Deities, without resorting to a metaphysical substrate.
+The ideas I have outlined allow the human spiritual ambition to be satisfied by emergent material concepts such as the Cosmic and our Planetary Deity without resorting to transcendental influences on reality.
 We can approach spirituality without having to countenance the source of material existence, whether it be a Creator-God, a first cause, or a physical Theory of Everything.

 Autonomous, conscious organisms such as humans, though subject to architective control and organization, may be rebellious.
 We may have opportunities to switch from one hierarchy to another, say by changing religions.
 Perhaps more significantly, we may choose a connective activity over an architective one and thereby disregard a primary objective of our Planetary Deity.
 So architective deities too, would be riders of uncertainty, but reluctant ones.
 They'd rather constrain the world to the certainty of their control and to the wishful certainty of their own permanence.